Codetive/frontend-coding-challenges/README.md

 This repository is a collection of coding questions & challenges designed to help you improve your frontend development skills.

-Codetive app teaser video link: [Link](https://youtu.be/y_SI9LKRf4k)

 ## Introduction

-This repository is part of the **Codetive** learning platform which launches in September 2024.
+This repository is part of the **Codetive** learning platform which launched its beta version on 30th September 2024.
+You can visit the platform [here](https://codetive.dev).

 The questions are organized by:
 - **Category**